roapi/roapi/README.md

 `/api/graphql` endpoint.

-GraphQL query frontend supports the same set of operators supported by [REST +query frontend](https://roapi.github.io/docs/api/query/rest.html).
+GraphQL query frontend supports the same set of operators supported by [REST query frontend](https://roapi.github.io/docs/api/query/rest.html).
 Here how is you can apply various operators in a query: